Aarception/Mo-information-security-portfolio/README.md

      - I will stand down and turn the page
  9. That requires Corporate America becoming a Legation
      - And becoming Guarantors
- 10. Otherwise nothing is being down to resolve this matte
+ 10. Otherwise nothing is being down to resolve this matter

+---

  ## Clones of the Repository From Yesterday, September 17